fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `db2i_sap_hva`: The username.
 	- Service `documentdb`: The user name.
 	- Service `dynamics_365_fo`: The user name.
 The format must be `user@domain`.
+	- Service `ehr`: The user name.
+For Azure Databases, the format must be `user@domain`.
 	- Service `elastic_cloud`: The user name.
 	- Service `es_self_hosted`: The user name.
 	- Service `ftp`: FTP user.